Skip to content

 10. Changes to This Policy

-We may update this Privacy Policy from time to time to reflect changes in our practices, technology, legal requirements, or other factors.
+We may update this Privacy Policy from time to time to reflect changes in our practices, technology, legal requirements, or sub-processor relationships.
 When we make material changes to this Privacy Policy, we will notify you by posting a prominent notice on our platform, sending you an email notification, or by other appropriate means at least 30 days before the changes take effect.

 We encourage you to review this Privacy Policy periodically to stay informed about our data protection practices.
 The "Last Updated" date at the top of this policy indicates when it was most recently revised.
 Your continued use of our services after any changes to this Privacy Policy constitutes your acknowledgment of the changes.